RyuGuardian/RyuGuardian.github.io/README.md

 1. Make sure the local repo is up to date.
 2. Merge dev to master (make sure to `git checkout master`).
-3. Run `npm build`.
+3. Run `npm run build`.
 This should create 3 files in a folder called 'dist'.
 4. Test it by opening index.html in browser(s).
 5. Add files and commit.
 6. Push to repo.